keybase/keybase-bot/README.md

 This module is a side-project/work in progress and may change or have crashers, but feel free to play with it.
 As long as you're logged in as a Keybase user, you can use this module to script basic chat commands.

+For more information about the API this module uses, run `keybase chat api -h` from your terminal.

 # Installation

 Make sure to [install Keybase](https://keybase.io/download).